dduwill/Product-Review/README.md

 ### Summary

 In this project, I run an LDA topic models analysis for Amazon's Customer Reviews, more specifically, the Automotive reviews (available from: http://jmcauley.ucsd.edu/data/amazon/).
 I used the R package [lda](http://cran.r-project.org/web/packages/lda/) and I visualize the output using [LDAvis](https://github.com/cpsievert/LDAvis).
+Because my dataset is a json file, so I used the [rjson] (http://cran.r-project.org/web/packages/lda/) to process this dataset.

+All the relevant files are on Github repository: https://github.com/dduwill/Product-Review

 The R Source Code is Available at: https://github.com/dduwill/Product-Review/blob/master/Assignment%208.R

 The LDA topic models analysis for top 10 relavant topics is Available at: https://dduwill.github.io/Product-Review/vis

 ### Result Analysis
+Note that, all my analysis are using a relevance setting of $\lambda = 0.5$.

 According to my result, topic 3, 5, 6 have some overlaps, these customer reviews are more focused on detailed information of the vehicles, such as engines, oil filters, batteries, lights, etc.

-Topic 3 using a relevance setting of $\lambda = 0.5$ has the most relevant term: light bulbs, and also some other related terms, like leds, bright, information. https://dduwill.github.io/Product-Review/vis/#topic=3&lambda=0.5&term=
+Topic 3  has the most relevant term: light bulbs, and also some other related terms, like leds, bright, information. https://dduwill.github.io/Product-Review/vis/#topic=3&lambda=0.5&term=

-Topic 5 using a relevance setting of $\lambda = 0.5$ has the most relevant term: oil, and some other related terms, like engine, oil filter, and fuel/gas.
+Topic 5 has the most relevant term: oil, and some other related terms, like engine, oil filter, and fuel/gas.
 So this topic is related to detailed mechanical issues. https://dduwill.github.io/Product-Review/vis/#topic=5&lambda=0.5&term=

-Topic 6 using a relevance setting of $\lambda = 0.5$ has the most relevant term: battery, or charger/power.
+Topic 6 has the most relevant term: battery, or charger/power.
 This topic is related to electrical system of the cars. https://dduwill.github.io/Product-Review/vis/#topic=6&lambda=0.5&term=

 Topic 4, 8 have a great overlap, mostly focused on exterior apperance of the vehicles, like leathers, wax, cleanness, plaints.

-Topic 4 using a relevance setting of $\lambda = 0.5$ has the most relevant term: wax and paint. https://dduwill.github.io/Product-Review/vis/#topic=4&lambda=0.5&term=
+Topic 4 has the most relevant term: wax and paint. https://dduwill.github.io/Product-Review/vis/#topic=4&lambda=0.5&term=

-Topic 8 using a relevance setting of $\lambda = 0.5$ has the most relevant term: leather. https://dduwill.github.io/Product-Review/vis/#topic=8&lambda=0.5&term=
+Topic 8 has the most relevant term: leather. https://dduwill.github.io/Product-Review/vis/#topic=8&lambda=0.5&term=

 Topic 7 is very close to topic 4, 8, but more focused on minor exterior condition, for example, whether the vehicle is carefully washed or not.
 Most relevant terms are: towels, wash, cleaning, brush, etc.